Eligibility and fees

 - prove your knowledge of English, Welsh or Scottish Gaelic

-- have passed the life in the UK test
+- show you’ve passed the life in the UK test

 - intend to continue living in the UK

-- be of good character - read Naturalisation booklet AN
+- be of good character - read the ‘naturalisation’ guidance

 This is one way to apply for British citizenship.
-Check if you’re eligible another way, for example if you have indefinite leave to remain or your spouse is a British citizen.
+Check if you’re eligible another way, for example if you have ‘settled status’ under the EU Settlement Scheme.